TechnologyEnhancedLearning/TELBlazor/README.md

 1. Set up css references and dependency injection using lean host examples WasmServerHost, WasmServerHost.Client and WasmStaticClient from the repo and ShowCase project for how to include the package.
 1. You will need a copy of nhsuk.css and a reference <link href="css/nhsuk.css" rel="stylesheet" /> see gulp in the previously mentioned projects
+1. See setup notes for instructions on getting a git nuget token for consuming the package.

 # Solution and Pipeline